Middle School Summer Camp

 Left: Students sketch still lifes from a display.
 Right: Art camp student stands inside her "human etch-a-sketch" drawing; students discuss their work during group time.

-We are busy planning our summer camps for June and July 2017.
 Session 1 will run from June 19-30, and Session 2 will run from July 10-21.
+The cost is $50 per child.
 Our Block Party this year is scheduled for Saturday, July 22 with lots of new partners!
-Stay tuned for updates!

 Our "Perspectives" Middle School summer camps tied into Indiana's Bicentennial!
 We capped programming off with our All-IN Block Party on Saturday July 16, 2016.
 The children's mural is always on display in our side yard.

 2015: The camps focused on the unifying theme of South Bend's 150th anniversary.
 Student participants researched and created artwork or projects that focused on the past, present, and future of their community.
 SB150 focused on the history of South Bend as well as the interactions of the individual students with it through artwork, creative writing, and photojournalism.
 Pieces that were student-produced were featured in a local newspaper.

 2014: Each camp explored the idea of "Identity" in connection with the exhibit of the mural "Ecuador," by Oswaldo Guayasamin that was displayed at the NDCAC fall 2014.
 This was the first time that this piece was seen outside of South America, and NDCAC summer camp students got a sneak peek at the five panels summer 2014.
 Additionally, at the grand opening in September, the work the students created during the camps was on display alongside Guayasamin's.
 There were four different weeks, each with a different focus: visual arts, cooking, creative writing and photography.